Blotch3D/Blotch3D/README.md

 --------------------------------------------------------

-Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite.
-A matrix is an object that describes a coordinate system relative to a parent's coordinate system.
+Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite (like scaling, rotation, etc.)
-That is, it defines what changes should be made in a coordinate system (like scaling, rotation, etc.)

 There are many static and instance methods of the Matrix class that let you easily set a matrix's scaling, translation, rotation, etc.